adauffenberg/LidarCruise/README.md

 ControlACC:

 Reads from steering wheel buttons and central brain, decides what relay/resistor to switch.
 This controls the car cruise control module set speed.
-Based on SteeringWheelControl code.
+Based on my SteeringWheelControl repo code.
 Also called Arduino 4.

 ## 1 Fritzing file:
 This file allowed planning of wiring for Lidar Cruise